swvanderlaan/GWASToolKit/README.md

 The user must supply a variant list with chromosome and base pair position per variant.
 The final analyses results will be concatenated into a summary file.

 ####_NOTE: at the moment these scripts are changing frequently, but for most analyses it should work.
-Please contact me for support_
+Please contact me for support._

 --------------